#GoBackModi: This is how Twitter reacted as PM Modi lands in Karnataka

 When I saw #GobackModi trending in Twitter India, I thought he was visiting Tamil Nadu again.
 But this time, it is the people of BJP ruled Karnataka which is trending the popular hashtag! #GobackModi and take that Tejasvi Surya with you.— Korah Abraham (@thekorahabraham) January 2, 2020

-If the #GoBackModi trend holds, Karnataka would be the fourth state in less than an year where a visit by Modi has led to the hashtag trending.
+If the #GoBackModi trend holds, Karnataka would be the fourth state in less than a year where a visit by Modi has led to the hashtag trending.

 Congress hits out at PM Modi for 'neglecting' Karnataka